Iamhexi/HARQ/README.md

 - [x] implement usage of detection codes using already existing solutions, namely, CRC8 and CRC32
 - [x] include false positives in statistics (reported as correct but actually incorrect)
 - [x] implement an encoder and a decoder for the Reed-Solomon correction code

+## Dependencies
+- make - build the project and run the commands
+- Octave - to plot histograms
+- mono (or other C# implementation) - to run C#